 How I Got Here: A Short Philanthropic Biopic

-In the introductory class I’m co-teaching on the theories and representations of philanthropy in the US, the students are asked to write their “philanthropic autobiography”, a rite of passage I somehow avoided while studying in the same program.
+In the class I’m co-teaching on the theories and representations of philanthropy in the US and abroad, the students are asked to write their “philanthropic autobiography”, a rite of passage I somehow avoided while studying in the same program.
 Recognizing it was time for me to reflect on my own relationship to giving and receiving, I sat down this weekend to remember how I got here.

-I was raised in a religious household where giving revolved around family and the church.
-My beloved paternal grandmother, who lived nearby, and my parents made weekly donations into the collection basket at mass and contributed to numerous US and international relief agencies aiding the impoverished.
+I was raised in a devout household where giving revolved around family and the church.
+My beloved paternal grandmother, who lived nearby, and my parents made weekly donations into the collection basket and contributed to numerous US and international relief agencies aiding the impoverished.
 In addition to the church, my mother and grandmother were active volunteers at our local school and library.
 And my father, of rare blood type, regularly donated to the blood bank.
-My family also supported and volunteered at the regional soup kitchen, something I never really liked doing, although I don’t now recall why.
-Plus, they were inveterate supporters of public radio and television.
+My family also supported and volunteered at the regional soup kitchen, plus my parents were inveterate patrons of public radio and television.

 The Empty Bowls fundraising event is sponsored annually by the Rhode Island Community Food Bank.
 Handmade ceramic bowls are donated by local artisans and filled with culinary delights also donated by area restaurants and food purveyors.